Climate Change at the Arctic's Edge

 .

 You'll use sophisticated equipment to collect data on features of the snowpack, permafrost, and soil.
-This work helps reveal global-warming-related changes in these aspects of the Arctic.
+This work helps reveal global-warming-related changes in these aspects of the Subarctic.

-As you hike you'll look for vascular plants, lichens, and mosses and monitor plant phenology (the timing of seasonal events such as flowering, first leaves, etc.).
-You'll also core evergreen trees to count their rings, and count their needles.
+As you hike, you'll look for vascular plants, lichens, and mosses and monitor plant phenology (the timing of seasonal events such as flowering, first leaves, etc.).
+You'll also core evergreen trees to count their rings and needles.
 You'll return to the Churchill Northern Studies Centre to enter data and process water or plant samples in the state-of-the-art lab.

-You'll also see how climate change is impacting Arctic animals by recording when and where you see them, and how many you observe.
+You'll also see how climate change impacts subarctic animals by recording when and where you see them and how many you observe.

-One day during the expedition, your team will take a break from being research scientists and enjoy some of Churchill’s recreational activities, which might include whale watching, touring historic sites like Fort Prince of Wales, river kayaking, or browsing through the Eskimo Museum.
+One day during the expedition, your team will take a break from being research scientists and enjoy some of Churchill’s recreational activities, which might include a dog-sledding tour (winter), a natural history tour, or browsing through the Itsanitaq Museum.
 You’ll have time to ask questions, enjoy the scenery, and keep an eye out for the wildlife and plants—including Churchill’s famed polar bears—that you can’t see anywhere else.

 Field conditions and research needs can lead to changes in the itinerary and activities.
 We appreciate your cooperation and understanding.